Evidently most of the digital cameras with semiconductor

 the reverse capacity at the pn junction inside the photo diode.
 One

-different possibilities for appropriate circuits.)
+for appropriate circuits.)

 The cell structure and wiring are rather similar to the layout of